Skip to content

 • slicer (count: 1) - your persistent Linux VM, starts with the daemon

-• sbox (count: 0) - ephemeral sandboxes, launched on demand
+• sbox (count: 0) - ephemeral sandboxes, launched on demand for things like coding agents.

 config: